-There is all too much capability here, and this is the only restaurant that comes even close to doing yakitori right (or at the very least knowing what it is).
-The rest of con’fusion crowd thinks it is teriyaki chicken on a stick.There are very few items here that suck although I refuse to try the “ramen” (more like nanchatte tonkotsu).
+There is all too much capability here, and this is the only restaurant that comes even close to doing yakitori right or at the very least knowing what it is.
+The rest of con’fusion crowd thinks it is teriyaki chicken on a stick.There are very few items here that suck although I refuse to try the “ramen” which is more like nanchatte tonkotsu.

 Type of food: this is the typical “try to do it all” spot you see in rural and with midwest places minus the teppanyaki grill, but as for Tokio, they actually do a lot of things right.
 Not only is their yakitori decent, but you might want to try the ramen which is very pricey and over done with their chili strands to other extraneous toppings although it is not totally bad.